Guelph United F.C.: Women

 Guelph Union was founded by the Guelph Soccer Club to join the League1 Ontario women's division for the 2021 season.
 They became the city's first ever women's semi-professional sports team.
-The women's team initially existed as a separate entity from the men's team, although they merged into one entity (while retaining the Union name for the women's team) in January 2023, as the women's team was potentially going to leave the city, as they would not be returning under the Guelph SC banner.
+The women's team initially existed as a separate entity from the men's team, although they merged into one entity (while retaining the Union name for the women's team for 2023, before switching to United in 2024) in January 2023, as the women's team was potentially going to leave the city, as they would not be returning under the Guelph SC banner.
 Prior to this the Guelph Soccer Club had fielded four teams in the Ontario Women's Soccer League.
 They made their debut in the 2021 Summer Championship season on July 22, 2021, defeating Darby FC 1-0.
 The club partnered with the Children’s Foundation of Guelph and Wellington as their charitable partner, donating fifty percent of the revenue from their ticket sales to the organization.
 In their debut season, they participated in the short-season Summer Championship division, finishing with a perfect 6-0 record to win the division.
 In 2022, they began playing in the main division (after opting to play in the short-season division in 2021 due to the COVID-19 pandemic), winning their debut match 1-0 over Darby FC.
 They finished their inaugural season in the main division in 13th place.
+For the 2024 season, the Union rebranded to United to match the men's side.